Domestic Violence Defense Lawyers

 The defenses our domestic violence defense lawyers use depend on the circumstances of your individual situation, the acts you are accused of, the available evidence, the injuries that resulted, and the specific charges against you.
 For example, a threat of doing physical harm might be an assault charge, but if there was actual physical contact or injury, the charge might become a battery charge.

-With certain aggravating factors, the charge may become aggravated assault or aggravated battery, which are felonies with more severe punishment.
-Any of these charges are serious, and our domestic violence defense attorneys at Panella Law Firm know how to mount a strong defense against each one.
+With certain aggravating factors, the charge may become aggravated assault or aggravated battery, felonies with more severe punishment.
+Any of these charges are serious, and our domestic violence defense attorneys, including a skilled battery defense attorney at Panella Law Firm, know how to mount a strong defense against each one.

 Common defenses for typical domestic battery charges include: